 Most of the most famous attractions in the city are cheaper than they are in, say, Paris or Rome, but those who want to hit all the main highlights will still find it fairly expensive.
 Fortunately the public transportation is efficient and reasonably priced, and there are plenty of interesting things to see and do that don’t cost anything.
+If you want to see all of the city’s top sights in 2 or 3 days, see our Vienna Pass review as it might be your best bet.

 Hotels in Vienna are rather expensive at the mid and upper ranges of things, but some bargains do exist in the lower reaches.
 You’re likely to be staying outside of the main ring road area, so you’ll sacrifice some time going back and forth, though it does keep your budget more intact.
 Vienna hostels can be good bargains, however, as can private rooms at those hostels.